omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 http://freemarker.org/docs/index.html

 ---
+TODO tutorial: XSWT, FTL, how to edit stuff; how to use Java classes (new widgets in XSWT, JARs in the templates)

+TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())

 TODO decide: maybe template files should have the ".ftl" extension, so that they get edited as FreeMarker template and not as NED/INI/C++ files?